Mike Benson (Canadian football): Ottawa Redblacks

 Benson signed with the Ottawa Redblacks to a practice roster agreement on July 22, 2019.
 Benson was called up when Ottawa's regular long snapper Louis-Philippe Bourassa was suspended for two games.
 Benson also played the final three games of the season for Ottawa.
 He was released by the Redblacks on January 23, 2020.

 Montreal Alouettes

 On January 27, 2020, it was announced that Benson had signed a one-year contract with the Montreal Alouettes.
 However, the 2020 CFL season was cancelled and he did not play for the Alouettes.

 Winnipeg Blue Bombers

 Upon entering free agency, Benson signed with his hometown Winnipeg Blue Bombers on February 9, 2021.
 He played in all 14 regular season games and both post-season games in 2021 as he finished the season as a Grey Cup champion following the Blue Bombers' victory over the Hamilton Tiger-Cats in the 108th Grey Cup game.
+For the following three seasons, he played in every regular season and post season game, including the team's three straight Grey Cup losses.

+In 2025, Benson was injured in the first game of the season and spent the following five games on the injured list.
+With his replacement, Ian Leroux, playing well, Benson was a healthy scratch for two games and then was ultimately released on August 12, 2025.